 Adult Content industry

-This profile considers regulation of spam in Australia,
+This page considers the framework for regulation of

 came into effect on 10 April 2004.
 They are to be reviewed

 within two years.

 The Spam Act 2003 - formally described here

 - prohibits the sending of unsolicited commercial messaging

 within Australia or on behalf of Australian entities.

 associated Spam (Consequential Amendments) Act 2003